 In Broken, Jenny talks in detail about her TMS (transcranial magnetic stimulation) which she tried as a treatment for her depression.
-All the info out there on TMS is super scientific and intimidating to read so to have Jenny bring some casualness to it was so refreshing.
-Listening to her talk about her experience with TMS and how it positively affected her life brought tears to my eyes, “Today I feel strong.”
+All the info out there on TMS is super scientific and intimidating to read so to have Jenny make it feel a bit more casual was so refreshing.
+Listening to her talk about her experience with TMS and how it positively affected her life brought tears to my eyes, “Today I feel strong,” she writes.

 |Courtesy of The Bloggess|